Complete Buyers Guide to Caravan Weight Distribution Hitches

 Switching things up, Andersen offers chains rather than bars.
 These are more flexible and less noisy than bars.
 The WDH comes in a one size fits all and can tow up to 350kg ball weight, or 3500kg GTM.
 It suits a 50mm 3.5T tow ball and comes in a 4” or 8” drop/rise shank.

-This model also doubles as a standard ball mount for towing without weight distribution.
+Additionally, this model can function as a standard ball mount for towing without the need for weight distribution.

 Pro Tip: The Anderson WDH is recommended for people that don’t have the strength to attach the sway bars to their mounts.
 These are attached with the chains and tightened with shifter or socket wrench.
 The still provide the same strength as the bar style hitches in terms of safety.